IT Audit: Better Prevent Than Cure. Technical Product Audit

 What are the benefits for you?

-After the code has been reviewed, the identified bugs have been fixed, and the recommendations have been fulfilled:
+After the code is reviewed using appropriate code audit tools, the identified bugs fixed, and the recommendations fulfilled:

-- the application can be extended at minimum cost, and the current code base can be used longer (till the moment when it needs to be fundamentally changed);
+- the application can be extended at minimum cost, and the existing codebase can be used long-term (until some fundamental changes are required);

 - user data protection is guaranteed as the code review contributes to the security of web and mobile applications;